richardcalahan/mongoid_listable/README.md

     lists :photos, column: :users_photos_order

+## Todo

-There's a lot more to add to the library.
-At this point, it will conveniently handle rails based multiselect form fields.
+There's a lot more to add to the library!
+At this point, it conveniently handles standard rails-based multiselect form fields.

 ## Installation